dinngo/furucombo-contract/README.md

 #### Handler

 Handler implements the logic to interact with the external services.
 Handlers should be treated as libraries, which does not hold states.
+Handler parameters may apply the execution result of another, for the details please refer to the [dynamic cube input guideline](DYNAMICINPUT.md).

 ## Contribute